alunperkins/holdall/README.md

 Using locations-list files lets you sync folders to different locations, if your computers have different directory structures, and lets you choose what to sync, if you're sharing some things across some computers but not others.
 You can also sync files/folders to have the same data but have different names on each computer.

-----Understanding the locations-list file(s) with an example----
+--------Understanding the locations-list file(s) with an example--------

 Inside a locations-list file are locations of folders/files, one per line.
 To copy a folder/file to a different name you can give the alternate name after a "|" delimiter.